mattcurzon/mattcurzon/README.md

 - 👋 Hi, I’m Matt Curzon!
 I am originally from Nebraska but my family moved to Nicaragua when I was 15 so I lived there for five years.
 I am now living in Utah studying Information Systems at BYU
 - 👀 I’m interested in innovating businesses through technology.
 I love finding ways to find creative applications to the endless technology at our fingertips.
-- 🌱 In class I am currently learning data analytics in python, mySQL, systems analysis and design, django and much more.
-Outside school I am working on getting my AWS certifications as well as various other programming projects
 - 📫 You can connect with me on Linkedin @ www.linkedin.com/in/matt-curzon/ or email me @ mcurzon1@byu.edu

 <!---